-A coin toss by the league coordinator in the presence of both captains.
+A coin toss by the Local League Coordinator in the presence of both captains.

 In order for a player to be eligible to progress to State Championships, that player must have played twice during the season (including league play-offs).
 All league players have to play two matches to be eligible for their State Championship.
 When two different leagues of the same level are competing in a playoff match, the eligibility requirements must have already been met in regular season play or divisional playoffs.
 Only 1 default can be counted toward matches played.
 Note, however, to generate a computer rating a player must play two matches.

 One women’s team and one men’s team at each level from each season will progress to the State Championships.
-At the discretion of the Local League Coordinator, leagues with more than 10 teams may be divided into divisions and, if divided, will have a Divisional Playoff.
-The home court for playoffs will be decided by calculating the percentage of matches won.
-The winner of the Divisional Playoff will progress to the league playoff match.
+The winner of any Divisional Playoff will progress to the league playoff match.
+The winner of the league playoff match will advance to the State Championships.

 In the event the same team should win both the fall and spring seasons, that team may choose which season’s roster they would like to take to the State Championships.
 If the same team wins first place both seasons, the league shall send a second place team as a State entrant.
 If the second place teams in each season are different, they will playoff to determine a State entrant.
 Playoff teams must use the roster from their qualifying season.

 In the event that a first place team from a specific season declines advancement to the State Championships, the second place team from that same season will represent the league for that season.

 Players who qualify for Championship level competition must choose which team/NTRP level they will represent at the Championship’s.